 Don’t plant until you’ve measured and marked a spot for each plant.
-This helps prevent errors.
+This helps prevent mistakes!

 It’s best to start at the back corner of the garden and work your way forward.
-Remember that the edges of the circles can touch but should not overlap too much as the plants could get overcrowded in several seasons.
+Remember that the edges of the circles can touch, but should not overlap too much, so that plants have room to mature and will not become overcrowded in several seasons.

 After you’ve planted all the perennials, give the entire area a good, thorough soaking to remove any air pockets.

 Most plants will be planted inline with your current soil level.
 Always double-check planting instructions for details.